RENCI-NRIG/Mobius/mobius/Interface.md

 | 404              | Not found                           |
 | 200              | Success                              |
 ## compute
 Provision compute resources for a workflow.
-Compute resources are added to a new slice on a specific site of specific cloud if no other slice on that site exists with the same LeasEndTime.
-If another slice on the specific site of speicific cloud with same LeaseEndTime is found, compute resources are added to the existing slice.
+Compute resources are added as per SlicePolicy indicated in the request.
+For 'new' slicePolicy, compute resources are added in a new slice on site specified.
+For 'existing' slicePolicy, compute resources are added to existing slice specified by 'sliceName' field.
+For 'default' slicePolicy, compute resources are either added to an existing slice with same leaseEndTime if found or added to a new slice on site specified.
+Default value is 'default'
 #### URL
 POST "<ip/hostname>:8080/mobius/compute?workflowID=< workflowId >" -H "accept: application/json" -H "Content-Type: application/json" -d @compute.json
 #### Parameters